phetsims/qa/doc/qa-book.md

 The developers may occasionally ask you to test various parts of the website.
 They should provide details.
 Theoretically, all of the steps you follow to test the offline website could be followed for the online website.
 (Obviously, some things would be different, as the website would be online instead of offline.)
 The [section on website administration](https://github.com/phetsims/QA/blob/master/doc/qa-book.md#63-website-administration) may contain pertinent information.

+Much of this testing may be done on the ox-dev website.
+This way new features or large changes can be tested before they go live on the main website.

 ### 4.6: Offline Website (Installer) Testing

 The The offline website installers are (typically) built every Sunday morning.
 Test the offline website every Monday.
 To test the offline website, follow the steps below: